 top of page

-72 hours in Cork: A cosy festive break
+72 Hours in Cork City: A cosy festive break

 2024 got off to a good start with a three night-stay stay at the lovely Maryborough House Hotel & Spa.
 We pull up to the door on a cold, wet and miserable January afternoon but our mood changes as we enter the foyer.
 Beautifully and tastefully decorated for Christmas, we are greeted by a friendly face, an open fire and the wonderful festive scent of cinnamon.
 Our shoulders relax and all the stresses from a long car journey dissipate - just like that.